garybake/blog/content/2016_07_26_how-i-got-here.md

 Tags: micropython, esp8266
 Category: esp8266
 Slug: how-i-got-here
+Summary: A basic introduction to the ESP8266 and dev boards.

 I made a new years resolution to get into electronics.
 Then I discovered [aliexpress](http://s.click.aliexpress.com/e/AeYba2fQV) and it became a super cheap new hobby.